arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

     Ran 9 tests in 0.045s
     ...

-Lets now setup and ensure our cluster can talk with Redis, Kafka, and Zookeeper
+Let's now setup and ensure our cluster can talk with Redis, Kafka, and Zookeeper

 5) Add a new file called ``localsettings.py`` in the Kafka Monitor folder.